-Undocumented students lead a vibrant and successful movement to promote awareness and demand institutional resources to support educational equity regardless of immigration status.
-This project aims to help support this movement through academically rigorous data that will inform stakeholders within educational institutions on how to best provide resource that meet the needs of undocumented students.
+Undocumented students have lead a vibrant and successful movement to promote awareness and demand institutional resources to support educational equity regardless of immigration status.
+They have been joined by dedicated student affairs professionals, faculty, and institutional stakeholders who have advocated for their inclusion.
+This project aims to help support these efforts through academically rigorous data that will inform stakeholders within educational institutions on how to best provide resource that meet the needs of undocumented students.

 UNDOCUMENTED UNDERGRADUATE EXPERIeNCES AT THE UNIVERSITY OF CALIFORNIA

 The first wave of the project explored undergraduate student experiences at the University of California (UC) system.
 The first wave of USEP data was collected between 2014-2016.
 Focus groups and survey data collection focused on exploring student’s experiences on their UC campus and their use of campus resources.
 154 UC undergraduate students participated in 32 focus groups and 29 one-on-one interviews throughout all nine undergraduate UC campuses.
 Participants included individuals from non-Latina/o racial backgrounds and who did not have DACA.

 We also administered an online survey with 455 items in Spring 2016.
 We collected responses from 508 undocumented undergraduate students across all nine UC undergraduate campuses.
 We surveyed approximately fifteen percent of each campus’ estimated undocumented student population.

 Motivated by survey data that established undocumented students’ mental health strain, we conducted a second wave of data collection at one University of California campus.
 We interviewed 30 undocumented students from March to July 2017 about their overall mental health, stress, formal and informal coping strategies, and the impact on their educational experiences.